-- A comprehensive Code of Conduct for the Board Members and employees of your Company - An Employee Handbook - Whistle Blower Policy defined to provide channel of communication without fear - Comprehensive frame work for Risk Management, and - CEO/CFO Certification for Financial Reporting Controls to the Board and coverage of specific areas, wherever felt necessary.
+- A comprehensive Code of Conduct for the Board Members and employees of your Company - An Employee Handbook - Whistle Blower Policy defined to provide channel of communication without fear - Comprehensive frame work for Risk Management, and - CEO/CFO Certification for Financial Reporting Controls to the Board disclosures.
+The Audit Committee also issues directives and/or recommendations for enhancement in scope and coverage of specific areas, wherever felt necessary.